6 Dog-friendly Maple Syrup Festivals in Ontario

 Oakville: Bronte Creek Maple Syrup Festival

-Dates: March 13 to March 26, 2023 (9 to 3, Saturdays and March Break)
+Dates: Weekends March 1 to 29, 2026 and every day March Break.
+(9:30 am to 3 pm, Saturdays and March Break)

 Cost: $18.00 per car

-Activities: walking trail, games, food truck, and off leash dog run at the conservation site
+Activities: walking trail, games, food truck, and off-leash dog run at the conservation site

 Address: Bronte Creek Conservation Area Provincial Park, 1219 Burloak Drive, Oakville, Ontario

 Pet Dogs: Dogs are welcome on leash, but not in the buildings or on the tractor ride.
 Dogs are welcome on the guided tours of Maple Trail.
+Check out our Bronte Creek Maple adventure here.

 Mountsberg: Maple Town at Mountsberg Festival

-Dates: March 4 to April 9, 2023 (9 am to 5 pm; weekends, holidays, and March Break)
+Dates: February 28 to April 5, 2026 (9 am to 4:30 pm; weekends, holidays, and March Break)

 maple sap bucket nailed to maple trees